briansworth/dev/_posts/2019-5-11-PowerShell-Windows-Routing.md

 You should have the following server setup:
   - Active Directory Forest
     - 1 or more Domain Controller(s)
-  - Test server on separate network
+  - 1 Test machine on separate network
     - Can be a base workstation or server
-  - **Server (core or gui) for RRAS**
+  - **1 Windows Server (core or gui) for RRAS**
-    - We will be configuring this one
+    - We will be doing most of the work on this one

-On your Hypervisor, you should have at least to network adapters.
+On your Hypervisor, you should have at least to VM Switches.
 You can quickly create an internal switch in Hyper-V like so:

 ```powershell